linode/docs/docs/guides/tools-reference/basics/linux-symlinks/index.md

 The exceptions to the above-described rule are the Linux commands `unlink`, `rm`, `rmdir`, and their associated system calls.
 These commands either fail or remove the symlink itself instead of the target file or directory.
 These exceptions prevent the inadvertent removal of the target.

-See more information about removing symlinks in out guide Quick Guide to Linux: Remove Symbolic Links(/docs/tools-reference/basics/linux-remove-symbolic-link).
+See more information about removing symlinks in our Quick Guide to Linux: Remove Symbolic Links(/docs/tools-reference/basics/linux-remove-symbolic-link).

 ## Finding Dangling Symlinks